PipHoward/data-sharing-soe/_episodes/intro.md

 {: .challenge}

 > ## Discussion: concerns about sharing data `10 min`
-> - Why might people worry about having data 'born open'?
+> - Why might people worry about having data 'open'?
 {: .challenge}

 #### Overview

-First, we'll work through toy example where we adapt the [jsPsych quickstart project](https://github.com/mjaquiery/jsPsych-quickstart) to save data automatically to an OSF project component.
-We will cover:
-* Cloning or copying the jsPsych quickstart project
-* Setting up an OSF project component to house the data
-* Setting up an OSF Personal Access Token to authorise saving the data
-* Adapting the participant-side file (`index.html`) to add a participant id and send data to the server
-* Creating a server-side file (`save_data.php`) to send the data to the OSF
-* Fetching the data

-Later, we'll have a block of time for you to create a version of one of your current projects which saves to the OSF.
-We will be here to give you as much help as you need.
+There are many positive reasons to share data.
+Sharing data opens opportunities for scientific enquiry through the promotion of innovation via new data uses and collaboration.It maximises transparency and helps ensure the reliability of the scientific record.